-Solving problems is HARD especially when you have big feelings.
-To support my little friends, I teach problem solving strategies they can use when they encounter a problem.
-I introduce the problem solving techniques at class meetings the second month of school.
+Solving problems is HARD, especially when you have big feelings.
+To support my little friends, I teach problem-solving strategies they can use when they encounter a problem.
+I introduce the problem-solving techniques at class meetings during the second month of school.

-Each week I introduce four new problem solving techniques and end up with nine to twelve techniques total based on what my students need that year.
-I explain the technique in concrete terms, show the visual, and give short statements students can use to help students understand what the technique is and what it can look and sound like.
-We also act out problem solving techniques with puppets.
+Each week I introduce four new problem-solving techniques and end up with nine to twelve techniques total based on what my students need that year.
+I explain the technique in concrete terms, show the visual, and give short statements students can use to help them understand what the technique is and what it can look/sound like.
+We also act out problem-solving techniques with puppets.

-In the classroom try to make EVERYTHING a problem to solve then model, talk through your thinking out loud, and use visuals to support students as they try to solve their problems.
-For example, I may put out a big ball of playdough in the center of the table for table time and students have to figure out a way to divide the playdough.
-It only takes few extra minutes to sneak in problem solving opportunities but slowly students become more and more independent problem solvers.
+In the classroom, try to make EVERYTHING a problem to solve, then model, talk through your thinking out loud, and use visuals to support students as they try to solve their problems.
+For example, I may put out a big ball of playdough in the center of the table for table time, and students have to figure out a way to divide the playdough.
+It only takes a few extra minutes to sneak in problem-solving opportunities, but slowly students become more and more independent problem solvers.

 Set up a safe place or a cozy corner for students to go where they feel safe, can calm down, or solve problems.
-It should be a place that is cozy with visual supports, that is away from the loud spaces in the classroom.
-It is a place students can go when they feel various emotions like sad, mad, frustrated, nervous, or even tired.
+It should be a place that is cozy with visual supports and that is away from the loud spaces in the classroom.
+It is a place students can go when they feel various emotions like sad, mad, frustration, nervous, or even tired.
 Sometimes students (teachers too) need to take a break from what’s going on around them so they can regain control of their emotions.
-Put a calm down bucket in the safe place so you can move it to the student who needs it instead of having the upset student move across the classroom.
+Put a calm down bucket in the safe place so you can move it to the student who needs it.
+This prevents the need to have the upset student move across the classroom.

 Just remember, the safe place is NOT time out.
 You want to make it a place students WANT to go when they need to calm down or solve a problem.
 Being upset or having a problem is not a punishment; it’s a life skill.
 We need to teach them, not punish them.

 The lessons and activities you plan need to be intentional and at the appropriate level for your students.
-If the activity or lesson is too hard or too easy, you will not be able to keep their attention which will lead to behaviors.
+If the activity or lesson is too hard or too easy, you will not be able to keep their attention, leading to undesirable behaviors.
 Students should be challenged, not frustrated.
-Know your students through observation and assessment and use them to develop appropriate lessons, groupings, and differentiate as needed.
+Know your students through observation and assessment and use the data you’ve gathered to develop appropriate lessons, groupings, and differentiate as needed.

 The length of the lesson also needs to be appropriate for the age you are teaching.
-If you need to change your daily schedule from one long circle to having two circles instead, do it!
+Do it if you need to change your daily schedule from one long circle to having two circles instead!
 Check out this Blog Post on things to consider when creating your daily schedule.

 As you plan your lesson or activity, ask yourself and reflect …